 PAN supports the work of the FDA through two primary issue areas: federal funding and legislation and regulations.

 PAN advocates for adequate federal funding for the FDA in order to hasten the approval of much-needed new treatments and a cure for Parkinson’s disease.
-In Fiscal Year (FY) 2014, the FDA was seen as a priority and given an increase to restore funding lost to sequestration.
 Learn more.

 Legislation and Regulations